 Hua Hin became popular as a rainy season retreat in the 1920’s with the construction of the railway line from Bangkok.
 The beautiful, colonial style Railway Hotel was built near Hua Hin’s famous rocks in 1923 by the State Railway Authority, which also built Thailand’s first public golf course in Hua Hin in 1924.
 In 1926, King Rama VII built the Klai Kangwon (Far From Worries) Palace on the beach a few km north of the Railway Hotel and this palace is still frequently used by the Royal Family.
 This set the stage for Hua Hin’s popularity and unique ambiance which remains to this day.

 Hua Hin is 200 km south of Bangkok on the west coast of the Gulf of Thailand.
-Travel by automobile takes less than three hours.
 The resort may also be reached by rail, coach, or daily flights from Bangkok.
-There are close to 100 hotels and guesthouses in and around Hua Hin with over 3,000 rooms with more opening all the time.
-While the smaller guesthouses have spartan rooms for a few dollars a night, high-rollers can be pampered to their heart's delight for a bit more at one of the several 5-star luxury resorts.
+There are close to 700 hotels and guesthouses in and around Hua Hin with international brands to exclusive beach front boutique hotels to choice.
+While the smaller guesthouses have spartan rooms for a few dollars a night, high-rollers can be pampered to their heart’s delight for a bit more at one of the several 5-star luxury resorts.

 The active fishing port guarantees fresh seafood and Hua Hin has it all, including dishes not found in other parts of Thailand.
 There are many styles of restaurant, from a row of large, brightly lit establishments with extensive menus along the beach near the pier, to small stalls at the lively night market specializing in only a tasty dish or two.
 While Thai and Chinese seafood reign here, there are also many restaurants offering everything from pizza and pasta to tandoori chicken and meat pies and other popular international dishes.
 Also be sure to sample the wide variety of fruits and kanoms (Thai sweets) available in restaurants, shops and stalls along the road.

 Hua Hin is small enough that one can wander for hours without the need of motor transportation.
 Most hotels are no more than few minutes walk to the beach, the market or a friendly restaurant.
 There are many shops selling local handicrafts, silver, silk, tailors to fit you for that custom suit, and dozens of photo opportunities.
-Bicycles, motorcycles and small jeeps can be rented from shops around the Hua Hin Bazaar, near the Sofitel entrance.
+There is also a very popular night market where you can pick up a bargain.
+Bicycles, motorcycles and small jeeps can be rented from shops around the Hua Hin Bazaar, near the Centara Hotel entrance.
 Unless you have extensive experience dodging kids, bicycles, scooters and the occasional cow, be very careful when driving yourself.

 Though the beaches and swimming pools are always beckoning, the Hua Hin area also has shopping, temples, waterfalls, caves, quaint neighborhoods and historical sites that will create memories for all members of the family.
 A leisurely drive though the countryside, where one can see rice paddies and pineapple plantations, children playing in the canals, and the beautiful scenery of Prachuapkirikhan and Petchburi provinces is also a must.